herrstrietzel/svg-getpointatlength/README.md

 |100| 21.1 ms | 2.2 ms |
 |1000| 210 ms | 3.9 ms |
 |10000| 2093.6 ms | 6.7 ms |

+The lookup creation will usuall take up ~ 1-2ms (depending on the path).
+As you can see the lookup's setup overhead is already compensated at 10 iteration.
+When we're entering a range of 100 or 1000 points the lookup method clearly wins whereas native `getPointAtLength()` severely impacts rendering performance.

 ## Addons